"Antibiotics were ultimately my only option for treating my UTI, but in the long term, they were incredibly damaging for my vaginal health."

 “We desperately need real research to connect the gaps.
 Education isn’t just about telling us what’s happening, it’s about helping us understand the deeper ‘why’ behind our health challenges."

-Her story is a powerful reminder that women’s health is far from simple – it’s complex and interconnected.
+Carrie’s story is a powerful reminder that women’s health is far from simple; it’s complex and interconnected.
 While there’s no one-size-fits-all solution, understanding those connections and taking a holistic approach to your vaginal health is essential.

 Have you experienced recurring vaginal infections?
 Join the conversation and share your story with us here – because no one should feel alone in this.